GoodDollar/GoodProtocolUI/.github/ISSUE_TEMPLATE/feature-request2.md

 (dev team: @johnsmith-gooddollar @sirpy @L03TJ3)
 - [ ] (What api's / sdk's could possibly be used)

+## Design Reference
+*Link to Figma reference screens & screenshots of key screens*

 ## Acceptance Criteria
 *Specify criteria that will be used to determine if the feature meets the requirements and functions correctly.*
-- [ ] (Should include a list of testing points for QA how to verify design/functionality)
+- [ ] (Should include a list of testing points for QA how to verify design/functionality) filled out by the development team or can contain suggestions._